corda/cordapp-trial-framework/docs/bnms_integration.md

 An example membership request API is [here](../sample_code/business_network/cordapp_node/membership_apis.kt).
 This request is made from the bootstrap script as seen [here](../scripts/deployment/bootstrap.sh).

+Two pieces of information must be provided when requesting membership:
+1. What role will this node play?
+2. What dislpay name should this node have?

 From the BNO node perspective an acceptance protocol for membership acceptance must be provided.
 For the simplicity of the Cordapp trial `MembershipAutoAcceptor` is strongly recommended as a membership acceptance protocol.
 When auto acceptance is enabled any node that requests membership is automatically approved.
 This is poor security in a production network but for the simplicity of a short trial this is the lowest cost implementation.

 The membership acceptor is defined as a subclass of `BNODecisionMaker`.
 An [example reference](../sample_code/business_network/bno_node/customization/DecisionMaker.kt) is provided.